diexel64/Instagram_Bot/README.md

 Before using the bot you need to install the following libraries : selenium, pandas, configparser, keyring and pywin32.

+First, it is necessary to include your instagram username in the config.ini file.

+Optionaly, you can create a new credential in the windows credential manager in order to let the robot get the password in a secure way.

 In order to launch selenium you need to insert the path to the webdriver in line 21.

 The bot can then be launched for the first time.

-Next time the bot is launched, it is necessary to comment line 48 and uncomment lines 49 & 50 in order to keep a .csv record.
+Next time the bot is launched, it is necessary to comment line 49 and uncomment lines 50 & 51 in order to keep a .csv record.

 When launching the bot it is possible to choose its functionality :
   - 'l' will only like pictures